rashap224/ai-podcast-clips/README.md

 - Subtitles font missing: the Modal image downloads Anton font at build time; redeploy if needed.

-## 🗺️ Roadmap
+## 🗺️ Future Plan

-- Multilingual subtitles
+- Generating subtitles for multilanguages , if possible
 - More “clip styles” (Q&A, story, teachable moment)
 - YouTube URL ingestion (yt-dlp) and channel sync
 - Scheduled auto-posting